myylee/benchmark_sc_multiomic_integration/README.md

 Data simulation, evaluation, and plot generation are run after activating the scib2 environment.
 Details about environment setup can be found in the **methods/eval_scib2** folder.

 ## Data
 Processed source data and reference files used during data simulation and evaluations, as well as scripts to generate these files from raw dataset can be downloaded [here](https://upenn.box.com/s/jtua3rmmvzempjq55z4kj9xiij9dqoez).
-The raw HPAP datasets will be available soon.